 If you’ve experienced negative side effects from other pills, or if you’re just starting birth control for the first time, give Yasmin a try!
 We love it here at Nurx™ for its relatively low dose of estrogen.
 As a bonus, the type of progestin found in Yasmin is proven to combat hormone-based acne.
 You’ll benefit from so much more than mere pregnancy prevention.
 However, if you are pregnant or breastfeeding, Yasmin is not the pill for you.
 Our experts can help you find a different pill that’s perfectly suited to every woman’s needs.

 Yasmin is a hormone-based birth control pill that uses a combination strategy that’s quite common.
 This means Yasmin contains two hormones, progestin and estrogen, that work together to make your body think it’s already pregnant.
 This helps prevent a genuine pregnancy.
-Yasmin is a top brand that’s often recommended by our experts.See full product details
+Our team at Nurx can prescribe Yasmin at special request, or can offer the generic equivalent Drospirenone-Ethinyl Estradiol for as low as $0 with insurance or as little as $20 without insurance.See full product details

 It's a common misconception that hormone-based birth control causes weight gain, but recent studies show that this is a myth.
 Water retention and enlarged breasts are often what's mistaken for weight gain.

 Are Yaz and Yasmin the Same Thing?